MicrosoftDocs/azure-docs/articles/communication-services/concepts/email/email-overview.md

 ---
-title: Email Communication Services in Azure Communication Services
+title: Overview of Azure Communication Services email
 titleSuffix: An Azure Communication Services concept article
-description: Learn about the concepts of Email Communication Services resource type.
+description: Learn about the concepts of using Azure Communication Services to send email.
 author: bashan-git
 manager: sphenry
 services: azure-communication-services